jen-sei/pop/README.md

 - governmental surveillance
 - infringement of individual right-to-privacy

-> Not every privacy has been empowered equally.
+> "Not every privacy has been empowered equally."
 (Mykola Siusko, web3privacy now)